MicolZazzarini/SAR_Ship_Detector/README.md

 ## Datasets

 ### HRSID Dataset
-The HRSID (High-Resolution Ship Detection) dataset is used for ship detection tasks, primarily in optical remote sensing images.
-It consists of 5600 high-resolution satellite images containing ships of various sizes and orientations.
-This dataset is ideal for an initial exploratory analysis, providing a broad range of ship images in different maritime environments.
-We used the HRSID dataset during the exploratory phase of our project to gain insights into the ship detection task before moving to more complex datasets.
+High resolution sar images dataset (HRSID) is a data set for ship detection, semantic segmentation, and instance segmentation tasks in high-resolution SAR images.
+This dataset contains a total of 5604 high-resolution SAR images and 16951 ship instances.
+HRSID dataset draws on the construction process of the Microsoft Common Objects in Context (COCO) datasets, including SAR images with different resolutions, polarizations, sea conditions, sea areas, and coastal ports.
+This dataset is a benchmark for researchers to evaluate their approaches.
+For HRSID, the resolution of SAR images is as follows: 0.5m, 1 m, and 3 m.

 Repository link: [HRSID GitHub Repository](https://github.com/chaozhong2010/HRSID).